isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

 When a query by IP address does not match an existing address lease, a search for a matching delegated prefix is conducted.
-This is carried out by iterating over a list of prefix lengths, in descending order, extracting a prefix of that length from the query address and searching for a delegation matching the resulting prefix.
+This is carried out by iterating over a list of prefix lengths in descending order, extracting a prefix of that length from the query address, and searching for a delegation matching the resulting prefix.
 This continues for each length in the list until a match is found or the list is exhausted.

 By default, the list of prefix lengths to use in the search is determined dynamically after (re)configuration events.
-This resulting list will contain unique values of ``delegated-len`` gleaned from the currently configured set of PD pools.
+The resulting list contains unique values of ``delegated-len``, gleaned from the currently configured set of PD pools.

-There is an optional parameter, ``prefix-lengths``, shown above which provides the ability to explicitly configure the list rather than having it be determined dynamically.
+There is an optional parameter, ``prefix-lengths``, which provides the ability to explicitly configure the list rather than having it be determined dynamically.
 This provides tighter control over which prefix lengths are searched.
-In the above example, the prefix length search will be restricted to single pass, using a length of 72, regardless of whether or not there are pools using other values for ``delegated-len``.
+In the above example, the prefix-length search is restricted to a single pass, using a length of 72, regardless of whether there are pools using other values for ``delegated-len``.
 Specifying an empty list, as shown below:

 ::